Jakski/jakski.github.io/posts/low-effort-website-monitoring.md

 Of course it's not the most beautiful and performance oriented way of monitoring website, but it serves the purpose.
-No special software nor planning is required here, so it may be a great adhoc solution while you plan long term monitoring system like Icinga2, Prometheus or Zabbix.
+No special software nor planning is required here, so it may be a great ad-hoc solution while you plan long term monitoring system like Icinga2, Prometheus or Zabbix.

 Full script can be found [here](/media/low-effort-monitoring.sh).